Personal Injury Lawyers in South Carolina

 Hourly Rate Range

-Costs can vary based on the complexity of the case, the experience of the lawyer, and the anticipated length of litigation.
-Many personal injury attorneys in South Carolina work on a contingency fee basis, meaning they only get paid if you win your case.
+Costs can vary based on the complexity of the case and the lawyer's experience.
+Many personal injury lawyers in South Carolina work on a contingency fee basis, meaning they only get paid if you win the case, typically taking 33% to 40% of the settlement.

 How to Find a Personal Injury Lawyer in South Carolina